 After the move, we mostly focused on preparing and distributing hot food in Ventimiglia.
-Then, after some time, we began our “breakfast” project – which now makes up the majority of our work, now that other associations take care of most of the nightly hot food distributions.
+Then, after some time, we began our “breakfast” project – which took up the majority of our work, now that other associations take care of most of the nightly hot food distributions.

-At “breakfast”, we are present almost 12 hours a day, 7 days a week, close to the French border.
-We are situated on the only route from the French border police station to Ventimiglia, meaning we come into contact with all the people who have recently been pushed back into Italy.
-Here, we provide food, drink, rest, legal information, some clothes and bedding, hosting possibilities and signposting to other organisations.
-We also monitor the pushback situation and people’s treatment by the police, and we share this information with relevant actors and in our regular reports on the situation at the border.
+At the “breakfast spot”, we are situated on the only route from the French border police station to Ventimiglia, meaning we come into contact with all the people who have recently been pushed back into Italy.
+We monitor the pushback situation and people’s treatment by the police.

-We are motivated by the belief that the current border regime stands in the way of freedom, safety and human rights for all.
+We are motivated by the belief that the border regimes stand in the way of freedom, safety and human rights for all.
 Borders breed hatred and prejudice, and endanger lives and wellbeing; Fortress Europe is responsible for the deaths and suffering of countless people, including at the Italian-French border.
-As a collective of mostly Europeans, we feel shame and anger at the policies and practices that make Europe a brutal, hostile, deadly place to people who wish or have to come here.

 We try to work in a non-hierarchical way – within the collective and in our work with people on the move.
 We believe that hierarchies based on race, nationality and papers are endemic throughout European society, including in humanitarian work and activism.
 We hope to be conscious of this and try to operate in solidarity with people on the move, in our principles and in our practices.
 We are wary not to treat migrants as victims or people in need of charity or saving.
 Instead, we try to treat all people as equal individuals, although some have very different (hi)stories and are in very different circumstances – partly due to the racist hostile policies of Fortress Europe.